1[

 object is initialized using a React Hook that lets you add a state to represent the state of the posts that appear on the paginated table.

 To display the returned data, you will use pagination.
-Pagination is the process of separating content into discrete pages, and it can be used for handling data sets in React.
+Pagination is the process of separating content into discrete pages, and you can use it for handling data sets in React.
 In your application, you’ll render the columns in the paginated table.
 The columns

-constant is used to define the table that is present on the webpage.
+constant defines the table that is present on the web page.

-constant renders the paginated table on the webpage.
-The return
+constant, which renders the paginated table on the web page.

 Importing the HTTP client